Managing approved projects

-Adverse events or unexpected effects during the conduct of a project
+Unexpected adverse events during the conduct of a project

 Guidelines for action

-In addition when an animal dies unexpectedly or is euthanised due to unforeseen complications, an autopsy should be performed by a person with appropriate qualifications and/or experience and the ACEC should be notified promptly.
+In addition, when an animal dies unexpectedly or is euthanised due to unforeseen complications, a post mortem should be performed by a person with appropriate qualifications and/or experience and the ACEC should be notified promptly.

 Please refer to the Australian code for the care and use of animals for scientific purposes 8th Edition (2013) on the NHMRC website for further information regarding the above.